jozsa/holbertonschool-higher_level_programming/0x0D-SQL_introduction/README.md

 ### [13.
 Score too low](./13-change_class.sql)
-* Write a script that removes all records with a score <= 5 in the table second_table of the database hbtn_0c_0 in your MySQL server.
+* Write a script that removes all records with a score less than or equal to 5 the table second_table of the database hbtn_0c_0 in your MySQL server.

 ### [14.
 Average](./14-average.sql)